Amy Macdonald: 2025–present: Is This What You've Been Waiting For?

 On 24 April 2025, BBC Radio 2 debuted Macdonald's new single, "Is This What You've Been Waiting For?", her first single release since 2021.
 Speaking to BBC Scotland, Macdonald claimed that hearing the new song on the radio for the first time was "strange to me because I have been doing this for 18 years and I have heard my songs played on the radio all over the world, and it still never feels normal".
 The same day, she announced that she would be commencing a European tour to support her upcoming album, with the tour beginning on 24 May 2025.
 The album, Is This What You've Been Waiting For?, was released on 11 July 2025.
 It debuted atop the albums charts in her native Scotland, and debuted at number eight in the United Kingdom.
 Additionally, it reached the top ten in Australia, Germany and Sweden.

+The album won the Scottish Music Award for Best Album in 2025.
+Additionally, she was recipient of the Best Artist Award at the Forth Awards ceremony which took place in November 2025.
+In 2026, she embarked on a supporting tour across Europe, including a headline appearance at the TRNSMT festival at Glasgow Green and the Summer Sessions festival in Southampton in June.